etlbox/etlbox.website/doks_v1.6/content/recipes/data-integration/duplicate-checks.md

 toc: true
 ---

-Please note that the best solution for duplicate detection is probably using the [Distinct](/docs/transformations/distinct/) transformation.
-But to give you some ideas how ETLBox can be used differently (and to showcase some other components), we demonstrate other ways to implement a duplicate detection.
+{{< alert text="Please note that the best solution for duplicate detection is probably using the <a href=\"/docs/transformations/distinct/\">Distinct</a> transformation.
+But to give you some ideas how ETLBox can be used differently (and to showcase some other components), we demonstrate other ways to implement a duplicate detection." >}}

 ## Source data